 I mean, I knew that they wore red hats and rode around in little cars in parades :-)

 If you have a moment, check them out-

 It is a phenomenal organization. www.shrinershospitalsforchildren.org Thanks to the generosity of the Shriner's organization, insurance coverage is not mandatory...If you have insurance, they bill it...

 Either way, it's nothing out of pocket...
 Can you imagine?
 Nothing.

 A few months after Jais arrived home from Ukraine, I called Shriner's Hospital of Chicago, and asked if they could help my son.

 I shared Jais's story.
 They said they would see him.

 In January, Jais had surgery.
 In February, we went back to Shriner's for two weeks of inpatient, intensive therapy.

-This month, we are invited to a Shriner's Leadership Seminar in Chicago.
+This month, we are invited to a Shriner's meeting at the hospital in Chicago.
 We are honored.
 They want to hear Jais's story...